-- Make sure the book is approachable for understanding based on your current knowledge level (I tried reading the biography of Steve Jobs but lost interest because I knew very little about the technology field and the history of Apple).
+- Make sure the book is approachable for understanding based on your current knowledge and vocabulary level (I tried reading the biography of Steve Jobs but lost interest because I knew very little about the technology field and the history of Apple).

 AS YOU READ

 - Keep it up (unless you find out you strongly dislike the book and decide to not continue with it altogether).
 Like with fiction, once I lose the rhythm, I find it very difficult to get back into a story.
 Personally I have a hard time with this because I lose the essence of the message and do not want to start all over again to get back on track.

 - Try different locations, comfort and media (tablet, book etc.) to see what works best for you.

 - Do not forget to take notes depending on the topic and your purpose for reading.

 - Feel free to move around the book to connect the dots and go back to other sections and your own notes.
 It can make the process more fruitful.